🚀 Partnership inquiries: fahim@fahimai.com | Trusted by 250,000+ monthly readers across 17 languages 🔥

 NaturalReader

-Turn any text, PDF, or web page into natural sounding audio.
-NaturalReader gives you access to over 1000 AI voices in 100+ languages.
-Used by 10 million people worldwide.
-Free plan available to get started.
+Turn any text, PDF, image, or webpage into natural sounding audio.
+Over 1000 AI voices in 100+ languages.
+Free plan available with 20 minutes of premium voices per day.
+Used by 10 million+ users and 2000+ schools worldwide.

 What is NaturalReader?

-NaturalReader is a text to speech tool that reads text out loud for you.
+NaturalReader is a text to speech software that converts written text into spoken audio.

-It supports over 20 file types.
-That includes PDF, TXT, DOCX, and EPUB.
+NaturalReader supports over 20 file types including PDF, TXT, DOCX, and EPUB.

 What is NaturalReader